 You see, the FDA mandates that coconuts are considered a tree nut for labeling purposes even though they’re really a fruit.

 Now I wonder why the FDA would lump a healthy fruit like coconut in with tree nuts which are among the top eight allergens.
 The folks over at the Food Allergy and Anaphylaxis Network tell us that coconut allergies are exceedingly rare; fewer than 10 reported cases.

 I mean, the FDA certainly wouldn’t want to give people the impression they should avoid a healthy, lauric acid-filled, antimicrobial, antiviral, and antifungal oil that enhances the immune system, would they?

-5. With a small scoop, drop each cookie onto an ungreased cookie sheet, or baking stone.
-We alternately flatten them a bit with our fingers or just leave them in the ball shape.
+- With a small cookie scoop, drop each cookie onto an ungreased cookie sheet, or baking stone.
+Sometimes we flatten them a bit with our fingers or just leave them in the ball shape.